hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 ## IIIA-1 – Fluid Flow – General

-### Section 1 – Pipe Friction (Major Losses)
+### Pipe Friction (Major Losses)

-The resistance to the incompressible flow of any fluid in any pipe may be computed from the equation:
+The resistance to the incompressible flow of any fluid (head loss) in any pipe may be computed from the equation:

 =+=
 <span class= equation-label >(1)</span>